McNealConsulting/BlazorNet8Demo/README.md

 ## Key Items Demonstrated
 ### Architecture
-A very separated architecture.
+A very separated MVVM architecture.
 I wanted to demonstrate that I've worked in these kinds of architectures, but I don't always think they are necessary depending on the scope of the application.

 ### .Net Core